Español Free Consultation:

 Speeding

 Lastly, speeding is a common cause of bus accidents in Long Island.
 Most vehicles become more difficult to handle at high speeds.
-However, busses can be even harder to control.
+However, buses can be even harder to control.
 Bus drivers travelling at illegal speeds are prone to running red lights, veering outside of their lanes, and tailgating other motorists.
-Our team of experienced Long Island bus accident lawyers can help victims of such accidents prove that speeding drivers are at fault.

 Time Limit to File a Bus Accident Lawsuit in Long Island